Home > Single Recipes > Carrot Cookies from WW2: A Sweet Treat with a History

 Step 2: Cream Butter and Sweetener

-In a large mixing bowl, beat the softened butter and honey (or sugar) until light and fluffy.
+In a large mixing bowl (I love this mixing bowl set), beat the softened butter and honey (or sugar) until light and fluffy.
 This will take about 2-3 minutes.
 Add the egg and vanilla extract, mixing until combined.

 Step 3: Incorporate the Carrots